essentialkaos/knf-spec/README.md

 The essential element contained in a KNF file is _property_.
 Every property has a name and a value, delimited by a colon sign (`:`).
 The name appears to the left of the colon sign.

+The name CAN contain only characters `a-zA-Z0-9_-`.
+The value can contain any character.

 ```
 name: value
 ```